SaurabhVelankar/Multi-Agent-XR/README.md

 ## Open the project:
-1. **Open the terminal in the root project folder**: if you just want to open and test the backend run (this is abandoned since I decide to switch to python backend, but the backend activation will be updated soon)
+1. **Open the terminal in the root project folder**: if you just want to open and test the backend run
     ```bash
-    npm run start-server
+    cd backEnd
+    python main.py
     ```
-    if you just want to open and test the frontend run
+    if you just want to open and test the frontend, open another terminal run
     ```bash
+    cd Multi-Agent-XR
     npm run dev
-    ```
-    if you want to open the frontend and backend at the same time to see the whole workflow run
-    ```bash
-    npm run dev-full
     ```

 2. **Check your local IP address by running**: